Treode/store/client/DESIGN.md

 The DB will respond to read requests with a message containing the desired value or an indication the value does not exist in the table.

-When the item is in the database, HTTP response will resemble the following:
+When the item is in the database, the HTTP response will resemble the following:

     HTTP/1.1 200 Ok
     Date: Wed, 14 Jan 2015 11:49:13 GMT